KurdCr/Fena/README.md

 - Dead Letter Queue (DLQ): A DLQ, or dead letter queue, has been implemented to save events in case of service failure.
 The DLQ is stored in the database.
 As of now, the application does not use the DLQs from the database; how it is handled will depend on the specific code implementation.

-- Kafka producer and consumer: The Kafka producer and consumer have been set up in a way that allows easy configuration for various purposes beyond the current email sending functionality.
+- Kafka producer and consumer: The Kafka producer and consumer have been set up in a way that allows easy configuration for various purposes beyond the current email-sending functionality.
 This flexibility ensures they can be adapted for other use cases if needed.

 ## Improvements